fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Power).

-*Blueprint:* Near the drill in the Outer Caves.
+*Blueprint:* Near the first drill in the Outer Caves.

 *Cost:* 10x [Building Material](#building-material), 3x [Kalynite Bar](#kalynite-bar), 1x [Solazine](#solazine), 50x [Biomass](#biomass).

 *Power:* +2

-Not really the best way to generate energy, but until you get [Wind Turbines](#vertical-wind-turbine) your options are likely this or the [Solazine Generator](#solazine-generator).
-Remember that when you dismantle constructions, you get 100% of the raw material back, so if you're concerned about losing 50x Biomass, you can always get it back whenever you want.
+Not really the best way to generate energy, but until you get [Wind Turbines](#horizontal-wind-turbine) your options are limited to this or the [Solazine Generator](#solazine-generator).
+Remember that when you dismantle constructions, you get 100% of the raw material back, so if you're concerned about losing 50x Biomass, you'll be able to get it back once you have better alternative energy sources.

 {% endaethusitem %}
 {% aethusitem 'Biomass Planter' %}

 *Where:* Constructed (Production).

+*Blueprint:* $3500 at RAPP-2.

 *Cost:* 4x [Reinforced Material](#reinforced-building-material), 4x [Basic Electronics](#basic-electronics), 2x [Bottled Water (L)](#bottled-water), 1x [Cleansed Mycelia](#cleansed-mycelia), 4x [Mycelial Biomass](#mycelial-biomass)